sgbasaraner/xamarin-docs.tr-tr/docs/mac/app-fundamentals/databinding.md

 }
 ```

-Düzeltmek için aşağıdaki kodu kullanırız:
+Bu düzeltmek için aşağıdaki kodu kullanırız:

 ```csharp
 [Export("isManager")]